DavidP101/DavidP101.github.io/README.md

 ## Audio

 The majority of the audio was sourced from [BBC Sound Effects](http://bbcsfx.acropolis.org.uk/).
 Audio for the UI was sourced from the [Content Examples](https://docs.unrealengine.com/en-us/Resources/ContentExamples).
 The audio for the footsteps was sourced from the [Couch Knights Demo](https://www.unrealengine.com/marketplace/couch-knights).

+## Lessons Learned

+Many lessons were learned throughout the development of this project.
+I estimate the project took me somewhere in the range of 4-5 months to complete and was very steep learning curve.
+All in all, scope was the major challenge.
+At the beginning of the project I didn't know how big I wanted the project to be or in fact where exactly I wanted to go with it.
+As I continued development I changed ideas many times over, some by choice, some due to lack of expertise on my part.
+If I had my time over to do it again I would have done something much smaller and focused, something in the nature of a weeks instead of a few months.
+Another major problem I encountered was best practises, being a novice game developer it was very difficult to know if the solutions I completed were actually done in a logical and somewhat efficient way.
+In fact, in the earlier stages of the project I would estimate 2-3 weeks was spent on the whiteboard trying to figure out the best solutions to problems.
+It wasn't until I took a more laissez-faire approach and allowed myself to fail that I actually made progress.